 While it’s true that unused, blank checks don’t technically expire, they can become obsolete or potentially problematic if used after a significant amount of time.
 Here’s why:

-1. Account Status: The most common reason an unused check might become invalid changes to your account.
+- Account Status: The most common reason an unused check might become invalid is to your account.
 If you close your account or it becomes dormant due to inactivity, the bank will not honor the check linked to that account.

 Best Practices for Managing Unused Checks